 You can add the accounts manually or import the details from a CSV file.
 However, make sure that you have the source and the destination account details ready.
 For each user added, the source credentials are checked with the server and the user gets added only if the source authentication is successful.

 Steps to add user accounts for Migration:

-- Provide the Source username/ Password and the Destination to which the emails should be migrated to.
+- Provide the Source username/ Password and the Destination to which the emails should be migrated.

 - This will be authenticated with the source server provided, once you click Add.

-- Prepare a excel file or a Zoho Sheet with the headers Source, Password, Destination.
-You can optionally include a column Priority, which specifies the order in which users accounts needs to be migrated.
+- Prepare an excel file or a Zoho Sheet with the headers Source, Password, Destination.
+You can optionally include a column Priority, which specifies the order in which users accounts need to be migrated.

 - Fill in the details under the respective columns for the user accounts to be migrated.

 - Save the file as a CSV file.

 - Click Upload Accounts link in the Migration Accounts page.

 - Choose the respective file and Click Ok to upload the accounts.